How Thick Should Acrylic Nails Be

 FAQs

-If your acrylic nails are too thick, you can file them down using a buffer or an electric nail drill.
-However, make sure to do this gently, as filing too aggressively could damage the natural nail bed.
-If you’re unsure of how to do this properly, it’s best to consult with a professional.
+If your acrylic nails are too thick, file them down using a buffer or an electric nail drill.
+However, do this gently, as filing too aggressively could damage the natural nail bed.
+If you’re unsure how to do this properly, it’s best to consult a professional.
 Remember, free edge and sidewalls should be thin enough to prevent lifting.

 Do acrylic nails ruin your real nails?